-WWE Releases The Must-Watch ‘Bruno’ Documentary On The Network, Featuring Vince McMahon, Hulk Hogan, And More
+WWE Releases The Must-Watch ‘Bruno’ Documentary On WWE Network, Featuring Vince McMahon, Hulk Hogan, And More

 — BuddyRogers.net (@BuddyRogersNet) April 19, 2018

-Sammartino tells the story of how Rogers couldn’t be trusted, and that if Buddy knew he was going to lose he may have no-showed the match.
+Sammartino tells the story of how Rogers couldn’t be trusted, and that if Buddy knew he was going to lose he may not have shown up to the match.
 So, they just let Buddy think he was going to win the match with his signature figure-four leg lock.
 But when the bell rang, Bruno charged the wrestler and trapped “The Nature Boy” in a bear hug.
 “The Italian Superman” told Rogers to give it up, or he’ll snap his back, and the referee called for the bell.

 Bruno also features commentary from numerous wrestling legends, including Hulk Hogan, Stan Hansen, Vince McMahon, Paul Heyman, and Triple H. The informative film features many stories, including the time Stan Hansen broke Sammartino’s neck, and their historic rematch in Shea Stadium in front of a massive crowd.
 If there’s any complaint about the documentary, it’s that it only has a runtime of 45 minutes.
 But this is still a must-watch tribute to the WWE Hall of Fame headliner, Bruno Sammartino.